St Andrew's Church, Cherry Hinton

 St Andrew's Church, Cherry Hinton is a Church of England parish church in Cherry Hinton, Cambridge.
 It is Grade I listed.
 The building dates from the late 12th century with a 13th-century chancel.
 It was constructed using locally available flint, clunch and Barnack stone (oolitic Lincolnshire limestone).

 History

-Simon Langham when Bishop of Ely (1362–1366) was a major benefactor of Peterhouse, Cambridge and gave the rectory of Cherry Hinton to the college.
+The oldest parts of the present church date to the Norman period, though the building is largely 13th century.
+Simon Langham, Bishop of Ely (1362–1366) gave the rectory of Cherry Hinton to Peterhouse, Cambridge.

+The church was neglected after the Reformation, with the nave clerestory collapsing in 1792.

-The church was restored and rebuilt by George Gilbert Scott Jr. in 1880.
-The chancel was restored in 1886 by John Thomas Micklethwaite.
+The church was restored and rebuilt by George Gilbert Scott Jr. in 1877-80.
+Charles Lingard Bell, however, gives the architect as John Oldrid Scott.
+In this restoration, the nave was rebuilt in Ketton stone, replacing the original clunch, and the arcades were dismantled, recut and re-erected.
+The 18th century roof was replaced with a new 'pseudo-hammerbeam' structure.
+A memorial tablet to Ann Cromwell (d.1556) was destroyed.
+The chancel was more sensitively restored in 1886 by John Thomas Micklethwaite.

 A daughter church, St John the Evangelist's, was founded in 1891 to serve the developing residential area between Hills Road and Cherry Hinton Road.

+A pyramid-roofed church hall was added in 1982, and the external tower stonework was renewed in 2007-08.